WHAS Crusade for Children History

 2013

-For the third time in Crusade history, Peabo Bryson headlined the 60th WHAS Crusade for Children.
+For the third time in Crusade history, Peabo Bryson headlined the 60th WHAS Crusade For Children.

 The Kentucky Center